 Why is Skin Dry in the Winter?
-Guy’s Guide to Winter Dryness
+How To Stop Dry Winter Skin

 Why does skin get so dry in the winter?
 Don’t let it ruin your outdoor winter fun.
 Cover your bases with the Dr. Squatch Guy’s Guide to winter dry skin.